This post is also available in: French

 - A hat and sun cream

-- Light snack like nuts to keep your energy levels high
+- A light snack like nuts to keep your energy levels high

 - Plasters for your blisters